 Q8.How much exercise does a Doberman need?

-As previously mentioned, Dobermans require a lot of exercise on a daily basis.
+As previously mentioned, Dobermans require extensive training and a lot of exercise on a daily basis.
 Therefore, it’s essential that you create opportunities for them to participate in outdoor activities such as swimming, hiking, or simply going for walks.
 Otherwise, they might not get the amount of exercise they need.

 Q9.What is the right age for a Doberman?